Downtown Forward – Current Actions

 As of January 2024, the Whatcom Museum offers free admission, extended hours, and free programming on the first Friday of each month.

-The City contributes logistics support, such as traffic control and street cleaning, and other sponsorship support, for special events like Pride IN Bellingham parade, the Memorial Day parade, St. Patrick’s Day parade, and Coast Salish Day at Whatcom Creek.
+The City contributes logistics support, such as traffic control and street cleaning, and other sponsorship support, for special events like Pride IN Bellingham parade, Procession of the Species, Mondays at Maritime, the Memorial Day parade, St. Patrick’s Day parade, and Coast Salish Day at Whatcom Creek, and many more.

 Create engaging and beautiful public spaces

-The City continues to fund the Downtown Bellingham Partnership to maintain planters, hanging baskets, and landscaping beds throughout the downtown.
-Additionally, City staff enhanced the State and Wharf Street roundabouts and areas along Cornwall Avenue.
-Six information kiosks were also refreshed with new panels and updated information.
+The City continues to fund the Downtown Bellingham Partnership to maintain planters, hanging baskets, and landscaping beds throughout the downtown, ensuring the public realm looks beautiful, cared-for and welcoming.

 Provide funding to support businesses and tourism downtown